untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 2. Sets `tileComp.state = .unloading`; cancels `tileComp.loadTask`.
 3. If `wasParsing`: removes from `loadingTileEntities` and bails out.
 The Task completion callback will find `.unloading`, discard the result, and dispatch deferred child-entity cleanup — this avoids a concurrent ECS write race since `setEntityMeshAsync` may still be running.
 4. If `.parsed`: calls `collectTileDescendants(entityId)` to walk the child tree, cancelling any in-flight OCC streaming tasks.
 Calls `destroyEntity` on all descendants + `finalizePendingDestroys()`.
 This releases GPU buffers, removes octree entries, releases `MeshResourceManager` refs, and unregisters from `MemoryBudgetManager`.
-5. Calls `ProgressiveAssetLoader.shared.removeOutOfCoreAsset(rootEntityId:)` to free CPU-heap asset data for out-of-core tiles.
+5. Calls `ProgressiveAssetLoader.shared.removeOutOfCoreAsset(rootEntityId:)` to free `CPURuntimeEntry` data for out-of-core tiles.
 6. Resets `totalOCCStubs`, `uploadedOCCStubs`, `pendingUnloadSince` to 0.
 7. Sets `tileComp.state = .unloaded`; removes from `loadedTileEntities`.